vasiliskatr/faaf/README.md

 If you find FaaF useful, please cite:
 ```
 @misc{katranidis2024faaf,
-      title={FaaF: Facts as a Function for the evaluation of RAG systems},
+      title={FaaF: Facts as a Function for the evaluation of generated text},
       author={Vasileios Katranidis and Gabor Barany},
       year={2024},
       eprint={2403.03888},